Vorkharium/vorkharium.github.io/_posts/2024-11-03-HTB-Blackfield-Write-up.md

 SMB         10.129.191.43   445    DC01             profiles$       READ
 SMB         10.129.191.43   445    DC01             SYSVOL          READ            Logon server share
 ```
-Let's proceed to enumerate the "forensic" SMB Share.
-Inside \memory_analysis we can find a "lsass.zip" file, which we can download using "get":
+Let's proceed to enumerate the forensic SMB Share.
+Inside \memory_analysis we can find a lsass.zip file, which we can download using the get command:
 ```shell
 smbclient \\\\10.129.191.43\\forensic -U "audit2020"
 # Password for [WORKGROUP\audit2020]: Password123